LLNL/bindee/README.md

 After generating a bind file, replace any `@TEXT@` strings until the code successfully compiles.

+### Limitations
+- Fails to qualify typedefs of namespaced, templated classes used in function signatures.
+- Does not generate custom lambda bindings or trampolines.

 ### Contributing

 Contributions may be made by creating a pull request into the `master` branch.